 What’s in the New Horus Heresy Approach?

 Games Workshop says Horus Heresy is a narrative wargame first and foremost.
-The rules now mirror boxed set contents to make it easier for newcomers to build armies straight from the sprue.
+The rules now mirror the boxed set contents to make it easier for newcomers to build armies straight from the sprue.

 Smaller books, fewer weird wargear combinations, cleaner army lists… sounds tidy, right?
 Maybe that’s he perfect approach for 40k, not HH!